idaholab/moose/framework/doc/content/framework/reviewing.md

   to refuse them.
 - Carefully consider the user interface, such as input parameters, particularly for potentially high profile changes.
 - Consider how the code will be understood outside of the context of a pull request.
-Are the comments and documentation enough to understand what is going on without asking the initial developers.
+  The comments and documentation should be enough to understand what is going on without asking the initial developers.

 ## Testing